CZ52.com - The CZ-52Pistol

 Hogue HandAll Slip-On Grip

 While nobody that we're aware of makes a rubber grip set for the CZ-52, Hogue makes a comfortable universal slip-on grip that fits the CZ-52 very well.
 The HandAll adds a soft rubber feel to reduce perceived recoil, slight palm swells, and finger grooves in the front for a better grip.
-We carry the HandAlls on the CZ-52 shopping cart page.

 Hogue HandAll Hogue HandAll